kudobuilder/kudo/docs/usage.md

 ### Plans

-The Plans for each application will be captured in the spec for each framework.
+The Plans for each application will be captured in the spec for each operator.

 #### Deploy

-The controller interprets the Spec provided for each framework as a list of Kubernetes objects.
+The controller interprets the Spec provided for each operator as a list of Kubernetes objects.
 The default deploy plan creates all of the
 Kubernetes objects and waits for them to become healthy.
 Multistep deploy plans break the set of kubernetes objects into groups and waits to create the second group until the first group is created and healthy.

 #### Upgrade

-The controller interprets the Spec provided for each version of the framework into Kubernetes objects.
+The controller interprets the Spec provided for each version of the operator into Kubernetes objects.
 For objects present in both versions, the controller doesn't modify the objects if they're the same.
 The controller will create new objects in new versions and remove objects in previous versions.
 Custom upgrade plans can adjust the order of deletion and creation.